HoldenCaulfieldRye/enigma/README.md

 6) ./enigma plugboards/I.pb reflectors/III.rf rotors/II.rot rotors/V.rot rotors/VII.rot rotors/5.pos > encrypted.txt

 The 6th command is there to show that another remote user can obtain the original message by plugging the encrypted message into a machine with the same configuration.
+The mapping produced by an enigma machine is therefore a mathematical involution.
+This property is enforced by the reflector.

 The encryption can only be cracked by figuring out how each component maps input to output.
 In cryptography, the approach is to deduce this bijection with combinatorics and a sufficiently large input-output dataset.
 What makes Enigma particularly